What are contextual advertising banners? They are ads whose subject matter is determined dynamically by the site content that surrounds it.

 The vendors typically will allow a site to create any of the standard ad sizes of the Internet Advertising Bureau, including 728 x 90, 160 x 600 and 300 x 250.
 The revenue share is usually based on the cost per click model.

-If you have an ad server, you can track the impression levels and probably the clickthrough rates on the ads.
-But more importantly you can track impressions, clickthroughs and revenue performance on a daily basis and sometimes on demand by going straight to your account on the vendor site.
+An ad server such as Google DPF can track the impression levels and probably the click-through rates on the ads.
+But more importantly it can track impressions, clickthroughs and revenue performance on a daily basis and sometimes on demand.

 It benefits a site’s advertising results to build content that targets such high quality niches.

 Contextual advertising for even generalized content often exceeds the CPM rates of national remnant campaigns.